 by Robert D Pace

 Today I’m speaking on the subject of thanks.
-More specifically, I’m talking about thanks toward God.
+Thanks toward our great and compassionate God.
 As I pondered a title for this message I considered three that would be appropriate:

 1. The first I assigned to this message was, “Living with Thanksgiving.”
 But for no other reason than sounding somewhat overused I decided against it.

 2. Secondly is the title, “Living” Thanksgiving!
 I’m fascinated with this title because it suggests that our gratitude should be alive, vibrant, and pulsating with the Zoe/life of God!
 As such, it’s “Living” Thanksgiving.

 3. But my final and favorite title is summed up with two words: “Thanksgiving Living.”
 Do you hear the poetic “ring” of that phrase?
 “Thanksgiving Living!”
 When you repeat it several times you’ll hear its poetic cadence.
 But most importantly, this phrase, “Thanksgiving Living” describes a Christian that practices gratitude in every adventure of life.

 This is the substance of Paul’s remarks in 1 Thessalonians 5:18 when he says, “give thanks in all circumstances.”